Published on 2/14/2022, 4:57:00 PM

 Do you need a lawyer on your first DUI?
 If you want a clean record, it might be the difference maker.

 Keeping your license will be one of the most important things you can do when surviving a DUI.
 Licensing is handled by Maryland's Motor Vehicle Administration, ("MVA").
-If you were charged with a DUI and had a valid Maryland State License at the time of your arrest, you were likely issued a temporary paper copy of your license that will be valid the next 45 days.
-Within that 10 days of your DUI arrest it is essential that you contact a qualified DUI lawyer to analyze what potential licensing ramifications you could be facing.
+If you were charged with a DUI and had a valid Maryland State License at the time of your arrest, you were likely issued a temporary paper copy of your license, a DR-015A that will be valid the next 45 days.
+Within that 10 days of your DUI arrest it is essential that you contact a qualified DUI lawyer to analyze what potential licensing ramifications you could be facing - and how your attorney can help you at a MVA hearing.

 Do you need a lawyer on your first DUI?
 Contact us if you think so.